Mindfulness Programming for Berkeley Law students - Overview

 Students who are new to meditation and eager to experience the benefits often ask how best to begin.
 The best approach depends on each individual's learning style and schedule, however one of the following approaches is likely to work for most people:

 - Attend one of our courses.
 If you are a 1L, we encourage you to participate in the non-credit Introduction to Mindfulness for 1Ls.
-If you are a 2L/3L, we invite you to take Charlie Halpern's 2-credit seminar, Effective and Sustainable Law Practice: The Meditative Perspective in Spring 2014.
+If you are a 2L/3L, we invite you to take the 2-credit seminar, Effective and Sustainable Law Practices: A Mindfulness-Based Perspective in Fall 2014.

-- For personalized guidance in starting a practice you can also write Dan Carlin, Associate Director of the Mindfulness Initiative at firstname.lastname@example.org.
+- For any other questions, write Dan Carlin, Associate Director of the Mindfulness Initiative at firstname.lastname@example.org.